felias-fogg/dw-gdbserver/README.md

 After restarting the shell, you should be able to start the gdbserver.
 The binary is stored under `~/.local/bin/`

 ### GitHub installation

-Alternatively, you can download/clone the GitHub repository.
+Alternatively, you can download or clone the GitHub repository.
 You need then to install the package poetry:

 ```
 > pipx install poetry